GrowNYC Farm Beginnings

 Participatory engagement

-Guest teachers will prepare substantive material, discussion questions, and activities for effective learning.
+Sessions will provide substantive material, discussion questions, and activities for effective learning.
 Homework will be assigned and reviewed to expand upon the learnings from each class.

-Time will be provided for peer collaboration to explore and workshop ideas together.
+Time will be provided in each session for peer collaboration to explore, integrate, and process learnings together.

-Each area of agriculture in the Northeast (and the world) is deeply impacted by systemic inequity.
-Subject matter will be introduced through the lens of equity to acknowledge inherent biases and structural racism that uphold white supremacy and barriers that impact BIPOC and historically marginalized communities.
+Agriculture in the so-called United States is deeply impacted by systemic inequity and built upon the exploitation of land and people.
+Subject matter will be introduced through the lens of equity to acknowledge the inherent biases and structural racism that create barriers for BIPOC and historically marginalized communities.

 Graduation Benefits